What Are The Requirements To Become a Surrogate? – Surrogate Qualifications

-Our surrogates must have given birth, be raising at least one child and cannot have a history of gestational diabetes, blood pressure issues, or preterm labor (birth occurring before 37 weeks or 34 weeks for twins).
+Unfortunately, no. Our Surrogates must have a healthy pregnancy history.
+To qualify to become a surrogate you must have given birth, be raising at least one child and cannot have a history of gestational diabetes, blood pressure issues, or preterm labor (birth occurring before 37 weeks or 34 weeks for twins).
 We need our surrogates to have healthy, uncomplicated pregnancies.
 The best way to predict this is to look at a woman’s health history, including previous pregnancies.
 While there are no guarantees in pregnancy, limiting surrogacy to women who have already had healthy pregnancies is the best way we can reduce common risks.

-We can only accept surrogates who are US citizens.
+We can only accept surrogates who are US citizens or permanent residents.
 While some of our other surrogate qualifications have exceptions, we must stand firm on this rule.
 Immigration laws in America are more fragile today than ever before, and we cannot risk one of our surrogates leaving the country or being deported.
 This would force you to bring someone else’s child to a foreign country, creating a complex set of legal problems that can be otherwise avoided.

 It’s important for our surrogates to be at a healthy weight.
 Women who are obese may face numerous complications during pregnancy, such as preeclampsia, gestational diabetes, and miscarriage.
 Certain medications that we prescribe to our surrogates are also less effective if you are obese.

 For these reasons, we can only work with surrogates who have a BMI under 30.
-If your BMI is slightly above 30, you may still qualify.
+If your BMI is slightly above 30, up to 32, you may still qualify.
 However, we will usually ask you to lose some weight before you begin taking fertility medications.